-Here are 8 steps to go through when using appointment setting scripts:
+Here are eight steps to go through when using appointment setting scripts:

 Step 1 – Focus on the Right Goal

-With that being the case, when you keep a laser focus on the immediate goal of setting the appointment, this can impact your cold call script in terms of how you open, how you close, and how you deal with objections.
+With that being the case, when you focus on the immediate goal of setting the appointment, this can impact your cold call script in terms of how you open, close, and deal with objections.

 Step 2 – Confirm the Prospect is Available

-This step is optional and if you don’t agree you can skip it, but we believe that you you can improve your ability to establish the cold call by politely confirming that the prospect is available by asking if you have caught them in the middle of anything.
+This step is optional, and if you disagree, you can skip it.
+Still, we believe you can improve your ability to establish the cold call by politely confirming that the prospect is available by asking if you have caught the prospect in the middle of anything.

 Step 3 – Deliver Your Elevator Pitch